Healing Powers

 Creativity Midwife

-In this time of No Theater (as opposed to Noh Theater, which is also kind of slow and weird, but different), I’ve found a lot of interesting ways to use my skills as a director.
+In the pandemic period of No Theater (as opposed to Noh Theater, which is also kind of slow and weird, but different), I found a lot of interesting ways to use my skills as a director.
 I directed people through the process of getting their COVID shots, which was pretty great.
-I did a fair amount […]
+I did a fair […]

 3